lindseysim/templatize/more/functions/README.md

 &nbsp;

-### Functions as objects
+### Function returns and formatting

-If a function returns an object, it can be referenced into as if it were a normal object.
+The returned of a function is handled as appropriate for the type of value it is.
+(In the first example, a function returning an array used as a list was shown.)
+If a function returns an object, it can be referenced into as if it were a normal object, even if the property nesting is not resolved until the function is called.

+Formatting directives can also be applied.

 &nbsp; *Template:*